 Multiple Choice Since REALTIME QA is a multiple-choice question dataset, we can simply measure performance by accuracy.
-We also explored a NOTA (none of the above) setting: one of the original choices is randomly replaced with "none of the above," thereby preventing models from exploiting heuristics (Rajpurkar et al., 2018).
-As expected, the NOTA setting resulted in performance degradation across the board (§3.1).
-NOTA choices can be found in other multiple-choice QA or reading comprehension datasets, such as MCTest (Richardson et al., 2013) and RACE (Lai et al., 2017).
+We also explored a NOTA (none of the above) setting: one of the original choices is randomly replaced with "none of the above," thereby helping prevent models from exploiting heuristics (Rajpurkar et al., 2018).
+As expected, the NOTA setting resulted in performance degradation across the board (§3).
+NOTA choices can be found in other multiple-choice QA or reading comprehension datasets (Richardson et al., 2013; Lai et al., 2017).

 Generation We also experiment with a generation setting where no choices are given, to better reflect real-world applications.
-Under this setting, we evaluate performance with exact matching and token-based F1 scores, following standard practice in question answering (Rajpurkar et al., 2016; Asai et al., 2021).
-There are a small number of questions that are specifically designed for multiple-choice question answering: (e.g., Apple announced new iPhone features coming with iOS 16 at this week's WWDC event.
-All of these are new additions except: A) Customizable lock screens; B) Editing messages after they are sent; C) A new notification center; D) Ability to enhance images after zooming in.
-We disregard these questions in this setting.
+Under this setting, we evaluate performance with exact matching and token-based F1 scores, following the standard practice in question answering (Rajpurkar et al., 2016).